Notification Rules

 Create notification rules for high-urgency incident assignments.

-- Enter the number of minutes PagerDuty should wait before sending the notification.
+3. Enter the number of minutes PagerDuty must wait before sending the notification.

-- The default is 0 minutes, which will notify you immediately.
+The default is 0 minutes, which means it will notify you immediately.

 Stagger Notification Rules

-We recommend setting a short delay between your notification rules so that you are not notified at the same time on each contact method.
+You should set a short delay between your notification rules so you are not notified at the same time across all contact methods.

 For example:

-Note: If a user sets a delay on a notification rule that is greater than an escalation policy's escalation timeout, and an incident escalates to the same user at the next escalation level, the user can expect to receive notifications from the previous escalation level once the configured delay period elapses.
+Note: If a user sets a delay on a notification rule that is greater than an escalation policy's escalation timeout, and an incident escalates to the same user at the next escalation level, the user may receive notifications from the previous escalation level once the configured delay period elapses.

 When a high-urgency incident assigned to me changes

-You can create notification rules so that you receive a message any time one of your high-urgency incidents changes status (i.e., acknowledged, resolved or escalated).
+You can create notification rules to receive a message whenever one of your high-urgency incidents changes status (i.e., acknowledged, resolved, or escalated).

-- In the first dropdown, select which incident state you’d like to be notified about:
+3. In the first dropdown, select which incident state you want to be notified about (acknowledged, resolved, or escalated).

-In order for PagerDuty to deliver a notification related to a status change on one of your incidents, you must have already received a standard high-urgency notification on that channel.
-As an example, if you configure notification rules to notify you after 1 minute, and your incident is acknowledged, resolved or escalated within that time frame (by another user or via the API, for example), you should not expect to receive a notification related to the status change.
+For PagerDuty to deliver a notification related to a status change on one of your incidents, you must have already received a standard high-urgency notification on that channel.
+For example, if you configure notification rules to notify you after 1 minute, and your incident is acknowledged, resolved, or escalated within that time frame (for example, by another user or via the API), you should not expect to receive a notification related to the status change.

 Additionally, if you acknowledge or resolve your own incident, you will not receive a notification related to the status change, even if you have a rule configured.